lukeeffenberger/IANNWTF-2019/198a18e54227447c01312712ae9df9b2292f30f9/README.md

 | TBA | Deadline Final Project | - | - |

 ### Recordings
-The recordings of the lecture are only available via Stud.IP/
+The recordings of the lecture are only available via Stud.IP.

 ### Homework